Church-of-the-SubHackers/.github/profile/README.md

-# Church of the Subhacks (CSH)
+# Church of the SubHacker (CSH)

-Welcome to the Church of the Subhacks (CSH), a sanctuary for the curious minds of the digital realm.
+Welcome to the Church of the SubHacker (CSH), a sanctuary for the curious minds of the digital realm.
 We are a vibrant community of old hackers dedicated to fostering a new generation of hackers, makers, nerds, red teamers, blue teamers, gamers, programmers, and technical revolutionaries.
 Our mission is to create a platform where aspiring tech aficionados can learn, grow, network, and hone their skills to navigate and shape the cyber world.

 ## Our Vision